 - a.
 Consider lower risk activities and individual contacts for 10 days prior to camp to decrease any chance of illness, especially for overnight camp. - Avoid crowds.
 The more people you are in contact with, the more likely you are to be exposed to a communicable disease. - b.
-If you are coming to overnight camp, please. - Do a lice check 3 days prior to overnight camp (Connect to LICE CHECK document) - AND do a lice Check before coming on the day of camp
+If you are coming to overnight camp, please. - Do a lice check 3 days prior to overnight camp How to do Lice Check